blewis1014/Twitter-Disinformation/README.md

 How many accounts were posting links for each domain?
 Create a bar chart showing the number of accounts per domain.

 ### Q5
+*(2 points)*

+Compare the number of tweets per domain (from Q4) with the original D1 data and your dataset from Q2 (for the D2 dataset).
+What are the top 5 shared domains in each set?
+How do these compare?

+## Extra Credit

+### Q6
 *(3 points)*

 Create a network graph, similar to Dr. Starbird's, where a domain shared in a tweet is a node and a link exists between two nodes if a single account shared a link from both domains.
+The size of the node should be based on the number of tweets the domain was shared in.

 For example, if user weiglemc shared a tweet with a link to www.odu.edu and another tweet with a link to www.lsu.edu, then there should be a link between node odu.edu and node lsu.edu.

-## Extra Credit

-### Q6
-*(1 point)*

-Re-do Q5, but map the size of the node to the number of tweets the domain was shared in.

 ### Q7
-*(1 point)*

-Compare the number of tweets per domain (from Q4) with the original D1 data and your dataset from Q2 (for the D2 dataset).
-What are the top 5 shared domains in each set?
-How do these compare?

-### Q8
 *(2 points)*

 Investigate the text of the tweets you collected and report on any interesting findings.
 Here are some example questions you could look at: